AnnaKiri/gym-crm-system/trainer-workload-service/README.md

 The main idea behind the creation of this microservice is as follows.

-Every time a training session is planned or cancelled for a trainer; this data is transferred to a newly created microservice.
+Every time a summary session is planned or cancelled for a trainer; this data is transferred to a newly created microservice.

 The Microservice calculates the number of working hours of each trainer for each month and stores this information in in-memory database.
 1. Request